Cash Rental Rates for Iowa 2015 Survey

 Number of responses – number of individuals who reported typical rental rates for each county.

-High, medium and low quality third land – quality of land planted to corn and soybeans, using typical corn yields as a reference for land quality.
+High, medium and low quality third land – quality of land planted to corn and soybeans, using typical corn yields as a reference for land quality within the county.

 Typical corn yields – average yields for the high third, medium third, and low third farms in each county as reported to NASS.

-Average rents per unit – overall average rent for corn/soybean land in each county divided by the five-year average corn yield, five-year average soybean yield, and the average traditional CSR index value for each county.
+Average rents per unit – overall average rent for corn/soybean land in each county divided by the five-year average corn yield, five-year average soybean yield, and the average row cropCSR2 index value for each county.

 Improved permanent pasture – pasture that contains both grasses and legumes and is regularly fertilized.

-Unimproved pasture – pasture with mainly bluegrass that receives little fertilizer.
+Unimproved pasture – pasture with mainly bluegrass that receives little fertilizer or renovation.

 Pasture, $/AUM – rent charged per animal unit month.
-One AUM is equal to a beef cow and calf grazing for one month.
+One AUM is equal to a beef cow and calf or equivalent grazing for one month.

-Cornstalk grazing – includes grazing of cornstalks but not mechanical harvesting.
+Cornstalk grazing – includes grazing of cornstalks in fall or winter, but not mechanical harvesting.

 Hunting rights – rent charged to allow hunting on land, per year.